 Some Aboriginal elders have said they already know what happened in the past.
 Their knowledge is founded on traditional and mythical beliefs passed down through the generations.
 Beliefs that relate to their origins – their creation – and the living past.
 This mythology gave them an assurance that they had originated from their land in a period of creative activity (The Dreaming).
 These beliefs encompass wisdom, and they encompass law.
 And neither is challenged.

 What is The Dreaming?
 The Dreaming is the creative acts of the ancestral spirit beings; creating species, features, laws and the bonding of relationships between humans and nature.
 The Dreaming is as it was lived, and how it is still lived.
-It is an erasable map of the past, present, and future.
+It is an inerasable map of the past, present, and future.

-All the laws rituals customs, and the purpose of life originated in The Dreaming, and it is important to re-iterate that this belief is not challenged.
+All the laws, rituals, customs and the purpose of life originated in The Dreaming, and it is important to re-iterate that this belief is not challenged.

 Archaeology challenges this belief.
 What is archaeology?
 It is the study of ancient cultures through their material remains.
-Mainly through excavation of ancient sites archaeologists try to create a model of the lifestyles, religious beliefs, diets or any morsel of information about the culture being studies.
+Mainly through excavation of ancient sites archaeologists try to create a model of the lifestyles, religious beliefs, diets or any morsel of information about the culture being studied.

 In 1969, erosion exposed the skeletal remains of a young Aboriginal lady at Lake Mungo, NSW.
 She is known as the Mungo Lady and her remains have been dated about 20,000 years before the present time.
-Excavation of the site offers archaeologists and interpretation of many of the facets of Mungo Lady’s society as well as facts about Mungo Lady herself.
+Excavation of the site offers archaeologists an interpretation of many of the facets of Mungo Lady’s society as well as facts about Mungo Lady herself.
 It is relevant to mention these (scientific) findings before discussing the Aboriginal (or The Dreaming) interpretation of Mungo Lady.